violetwei/ConUHacks-IV-2019/README.md

 Since most interactions will happen on the client, Chatkit needs a server counterpart to create and manage users.

-Installing @pusher/chatkit-server: npm install --save @pusher/chatkit-server
+- [x] Installing @pusher/chatkit-server: npm install --save @pusher/chatkit-server

 #### Update server.js

-1. import Chatkit from @pusher/chatkit-server
+- [x] 1. import Chatkit from @pusher/chatkit-server

-2. instantiate chatkit instance using the Instance Locator and Key.
+- [x] 2. instantiate chatkit instance using the Instance Locator and Key.

-3. In the /users route, create a Chatkit user through our chatkit instance.
+- [x] 3.
+In the /users route, create a Chatkit user through our chatkit instance.

-4. When someone first connects to Chatkit, a request will be sent to /authenticate to authenticate them.
+- [x] 4.
+When someone first connects to Chatkit, a request will be sent to /authenticate to authenticate them.
 The server needs to respond with a token (returned by chatkit.authenticate) if the request is valid.

 ### Identify user

 Once the user hit Submit button after entered the username, the system will send the username to the server and create a Chatkit user if one doesn't exist.

-To collect the user's name, create a component called UsernameForm.js in in ./src/components/
+- [x] To collect the user's name, create a component called UsernameForm.js in in ./src/components/

 #### Update App.js

-1. Import the UsernameForm component.
+- [x] 1.
+Import the UsernameForm component.
 It uses a common React pattern called controlled components.

-2. In the render function, render the UsernameForm and hook up the onUsernameSubmitted event handler.
+- [x] 2.
+In the render function, render the UsernameForm and hook up the onUsernameSubmitted event handler.

-3. When onUsernameSubmitted is called, send a POST request to the /users route we just defined.
+- [x] 3.
+When onUsernameSubmitted is called, send a POST request to the /users route we just defined.
 If the request is successful, update this.state.username to make possible to reference it later.
 Otherwise, console.error the error.

 Run the application using npm start and see if the screen is rendered.